tgo93/nug/readme.md

 ===
 Inspired by a reddit post
 Find out how many chicken nuggets tall you are!

-Silly, but a nice exercise for learning about regex
 ===